SimonGutierrez/My-Market-Manager/README.md

 # My-Market-Manager

-Welcome to My-Market-Manager a web app that allows users to buy stock and are visually able to see how they are doing in real time.
+Welcome to My-Market-Manager a web app that allows users to buy stock and visually represents how well they are doing in real time.
 Each user will have access to a portfolio to view stock progress and transactions for a full ledger of thier stock history.
 This app was made using react, redux, and firestore.

 ## How It Works